NazriJasmal/Data-Science-Intern-at-Data-Glacier/README.md

 Which company has maximum cab users at a particular time period?
 Does margin proportionally increase with increase in number of customers?
 What are the attributes of these customer segments?
-Although not required, we encourage you to document the process and findings

-What is the business problem?
-What are the properties of the data provided (data intake report) What steps did you take in order to create an applicable data set?
-How did you prepare and perform your analysis?
-What type of analysis did you perform?
-Why did you choose to use certain analytical techniques over others?
-What were the results?
-Prepare a presentation that summarizes your analysis and recommendations and identify which company is performing better and is a better investment opportunity for XYZ.

-# Deliverables of Week 2 are:

-1. EDA Notebook (ipynb file)

-2. Data Intake report (pdf file)

-3. EDA recommendation and hypothesis results ( It should be in the ipynb notebook and you don't need not to present separate document)

-You can use either EDA or Modeling and EDA both to deliver the result.